Low-order CR--RT equilibrated-flux certification for semilinear problems on anisotropic meshes: Numerical experiments

-\begin{rem} All scalar certification quantities reported in Section~\ref{sec:numerics} (e.g, $\mathfrak r$, $L(\rho)$, $p(\rho)$, $q(\rho)$, and the output bounds) are evaluated in standard double-precision arithmetic without outward rounding.
-Accordingly, the enclosures should be interpreted as {guaranteed up to} floating-point rounding and quadrature errors.
-If fully rigorous guarantees against rounding are required, one may apply outward rounding/interval arithmetic only in this final scalar post-processing step, while keeping the primal/adjoint solves unchanged.
+\begin{remark}[Floating-point qualification] All scalar certification quantities presented in Section~\ref{sec:numerics}, including \(\mathfrak r\), \(L(\rho)\), \(p(\rho)\), \(q(\rho)\), and the output bounds, are evaluated in standard double precision, without outward rounding.
+Thus, the reported intervals should be understood as floating-point evaluations of the rigorous estimators derived above, rather than as fully interval-arithmetic computer-assisted proofs.
+A fully rigorous implementation would require outward rounding or interval arithmetic for the final scalar post-processing step.

-All computations in Section~9 were performed with an implementation based on FEniCSx (dolfinx) and PETSc, using IEEE double precision.
-We used $\mathbb{P}^1$ conforming elements on uniform triangulations of $\Omega=(0,1)^2$ with $N\times N$ subdivisions ($N=16\cdot 2^\ell$, $\ell=0,\dots,4$), so that $h=\sqrt{2}/N$.
-The primal and adjoint problems were solved by Newton's method.
-All quantities reported in the estimators were assembled with quadrature degree 5 (degree 7 was used only for reference integrals in the manufactured-solution checks).
-The certified residual bound was computed via the CR/RT (Marini-type) flux reconstruction: we solved an auxiliary CR and reconstructed an $H({\mathrm{div}})$-conforming RT flux using cellwise averages. \end{rem}